Ancient-Wisdom.Co.Uk

 It is said that if a person stands at the base of the pyramid-like Temple of the Magician and claps their hands the stone structure at the top produces a 'chirping sound' (2)

-List and description of featured Mexican sites .
+List and description of featured Mexican sites.

+Chichen Itza.
 Mayan, Abandoned, Home of the Calendar Pyramid.

-Ceremonial Zapotec complex.
+Monte Alban.
+Ceremonial Zapotec Complex.

+Teotihuacan.
 The City of the Gods.

-Tula (Tollan) Toltec Ceremonial complex.
+Tula (Tollan).
+Toltec Ceremonial Complex.

 (Other Pre-Columbian American Sites)